dependents/Dependents/readme.md

 ```
 Use `"./"` to signify the root and NOT just a `""`.

-But if your javascript code was all contained within a subdirectory of `/someproject` you could limit your dependents search there.
+But if your JS code was all contained within a subdirectory of `/someproject` you could limit your dependents search there.
 ```
 {
    "root": "root": "assets/js"